rlogwood/rails_addons/README.md

 The add-ons are named to indicate their purpose.
 The documentation is a WIP.
 To get started and experiment try one of the scripts in bin.

+Note, the utilities create Rails 7 apps.
+For newbies to Rails 7, to start the app, `cd` to the app directory and run `bin/dev`.
+Visit `localhost:3000` in your browser.

 ## 1. Some add-ons require cloning the repo locally.
  1. Clone the repo locally
  2. Follow the steps in an example run, using your environment